HugeLabs/scenarios-helm/use/step4/text.md

 In kubernetes, 'restart' is a euphemism for killing.
 The pods will be replaced automatically.

-we can kill the pods one-at-a-time like this:
+we can kill the pods and when they restart they will pick up the new configmap.

 <details><summary></summary>